Nationals vs. Cardinals Player Props Betting Odds

-Player prop bet odds for Nolan Arenado, Lane Thomas and others are available when the St. Louis Cardinals host the Washington Nationals at Busch Stadium on Friday at 8:15 PM ET.
+You can wager on player prop bet odds for Nolan Arenado, Lane Thomas and other players on the St. Louis Cardinals and Washington Nationals prior to their matchup at 2:15 PM ET on Sunday at Busch Stadium.

 Bet on this matchup or its props with BetMGM!